Opus10/django-pgtrigger/README.rst

 3. Tracking changes to models or columns change, or when specific conditions happen.
 4. Keeping fields in sync with other fields.
-5. Ensuring that engineers use a common interface (e.g. engineers must use ``User.objects.create_user`` and not ``User.objects.create``).
+5. Ensuring that engineers use an official interface (e.g. engineers must use ``User.objects.create_user`` and not ``User.objects.create``).
 6. Only allowing a status field of a model to transition through certain